Piumhi: Environmental Protection Area (APA) Serras e Águas de Piumhi

-New Sunflower Species Discovered
+New sunflower species discovered

 In April 2024, researchers announced the discovery of a new sunflower species in Piumhi, located in the Central-West region of Minas Gerais.
 The plant was found during an environmental mapping project conducted for the creation of the Environmental Protection Area (APA) Serras e Águas de Piumhi.

 The research began in November 2023, and the new species was identified in March 2024 in the Cachoeira da Belinha region.
 The project was coordinated by the grassroots movement Amigos do Araras e da Belinha, with participation from researchers from the Federal University of Juiz de Fora (UFJF), Federal University of Viçosa (UFV), Federal University of Espírito Santo (UFES), State University of Feira de Santana (UEFS), and the National Museum.

 The newly discovered species, belonging to the Asteraceae family, caught the attention of scientists due to its uniqueness and the absence of previous records.
 Botanist Maria Liris Barbosa da Silva, who led the species classification, highlighted the importance of the discovery for the biodiversity of Piumhi and Brazil.

-Municipal Holidays
+Municipal holidays

 According to Municipal Law No. 1,281/1996, amended by Law No. 1,422/2000, the municipal holidays are as follows: